 Another aim is to investigate possible 'diagnostic' runeforms which display characteristics of a particular region or regions, or of a particular period.
 Examples are the runes h, s, k, j and e.
 It remains to be seen how useful it is to try to establish a runeform chronology and draw conclusions from it, as we do not even know how representative the surviving texts are for runic writing from a particular period.
 It is accepted that an unknown and probably low percentage of what was produced has survived to the present. (cf. Derolez 1990).
 Runic material from the early centuries of recorded runic writing is extremely scarce, and its survival may be merely accidental.
 Any conclusions based on this corpus are necessarily limited, but these few remains are the tools we have to work with.
 And it is possible that a typological inventory and comparison of runeforms and varieties may yield interesting insights.
 An investigation by Odenstedt (1990) concerning the origin and development of runes was based on the comparison of runeforms.
 However, his work is far from complete as regards the runeforms from the North Sea and Continental inscriptions, and in this respect I intend to supplement his work.
-A survey of deviating or 'diagnostic' runes is included in chapter IV.11.
+A survey of deviating or 'diagnostic' runes is included in chapter four, 15.

 As noted, graphic and linguistic analysis of inscription texts has been made.
-A thorough knowledge of runic graphology is indispensable in determining which rune was carved, not only in the case of hardly legible runes but also in the case of lookalikes such as r and u, l and u, w and b, s and j, d and m, g and n, l and k.
+A thorough knowledge of runic graphology is indispensable in determining which rune was carved, not only in the case of hardly legible runes but also in the case of lookalikes such as \mathbf{r} and u, 1 and u, w and b, s and j, d and m, g and n, 1 and k.
 Spiegelrunen or mirror-runes also belong to the enigmatic category.
 Mirror-runes are those which are in fact double-sided versions of one rune.
-Sometimes they consist of one hasta with symmetrical twigs, pockets or loops on either side, in such a way that the rune gives the impression of being mirrored, such as \(\phi \).
-Others show the same shape on the upper and lower part: \(\mathbb{I}\) or to the right and left these peculiar rune shapes as 'ornamental runes'.
-Not all runes consisting of one hasta with equal twigs on both sides are mirrored runes, i.e. $\uparrow \uparrow \downarrow$.
+Sometimes they consist of one hasta with symmetrical twigs, pockets or loops on either side, in such a way that the rune gives the impression of being mirrored, such as \blacklozenge .
+Others show the same shape on the upper and lower part: \square or to the right and left \triangle .
+These runes should be read as one rune, not as two.
+I regard these peculiar rune shapes as 'ornamental runes'.
+Not all runes consisting of one hasta with equal twigs on both sides are mirrored runes, i.e: $\uparrow \downarrow \downarrow$.
 And the graph: \uparrow may be transliterated either as ing or as (mirrored) w.
-The admission that Spiegelrunen may play an important role in identifying what was written can lead to surprising results (Pieper 1987; Looijenga 1995a).
+The admission that Spiegelrunen may play an important role in identifying what was written can lead to surprising results (Pieper 1987; Looijenga 1995^a).